• Home

 “Bitcoin is more like a commodity or a foreign currency than shares.
 Especially as there are no profit distributions as with listed companies, but only trading profits from the increase in value.”

-This difference is central.
+This difference is central and decisive.

 Bitcoin generates no dividends, no interest and no current income.
 Any potential profit is generated solely through capital appreciation – comparable to gold or foreign currencies in private assets.
+According to the withholding tax theory, such an increase in value should only be taxed in exceptional cases.

 Tax policy needs consistency